The Greek Slave thumbnail 1

 Subjects Depicted

-Hiram Powers' Greek Slave depicts a Greek woman exposed for sale at a Turkish bazaar.
-It alludes to the Greek War of Independence (1821-1832) but was also topical as slavery was abolished in Britain in 1833, while it was still prevalent in many American states.
-Minton later produced further slave figures, including an American Slave in 1862.
+The object depicts a Greek woman exposed for sale at a Turkish bazaar, with chains around her hands.
+It alludes to the Greek War of Independence (1821-1832) but was topical as although slavery was abolished in Britain in 1833, it was still prevalent in many American states.
+Minton later produced further figures of enslaved people, including A Daughter of Eve (The American Slave) copying a sculpture by John Bell, in 1862.
+These Parian copies of larger sculptures were produced on a domestic scale in order to provoke sympathy with and demonstrate allegiance to the cause, bringing the subject of abolition and slavery into people's homes.

 Collection